 Why might I need a stress myocardial perfusion scan?

 Your doctor may order a stress myocardial perfusion scan for:

 - Chest pain, either new onset or occurring over a period of days or longer

-- A diagnosis of coronary artery disease (CAD), which is the narrowing of the coronary arteries
+- To diagnose coronary artery disease (CAD), which is the narrowing of the coronary arteries

 - After a heart attack (myocardial infarction, or MI) to assess heart muscle damage

-- To assess blood flow to areas of the heart muscle after coronary artery bypass surgery or other procedures that are done to improve blood flow to the heart muscle
+- To assess blood flow to areas of the heart muscle after coronary artery bypass surgery, angioplasty, or stent placement.

 What are the risks of a stress myocardial perfusion scan?